-The College remains heavily dependent on state funding for almost 50% of its revenues.
-Investments incomes decreased sharply while the proportion of revenue from Tuition and Fees continues to decrease.
-The College has begun initiatives to bolster revenues from Workforce development through corporate training and non-credit skill development.
+The College remains heavily dependent on state funding.
+Investments incomes remained low during the poor economic times while the proportion of revenue from Tuition and Fees continues to decrease.
+The College has begun initiatives to bolster revenues from Workforce development through corporate training and non-credit skill development reflective in the increase of Sales & Services of Educational Activities.
+229K or 239%.